3c7/age-encrypted-notebook/README.md

 aen list          Lists the slugs of available notes sorted by their timestamp -d, --db        - Path to DB *

+aen create        Creates a new note with an editor using the first line of the created note as title
+                  By default the command calls 'codium -w' ** -d, --db        - Path to DB *
+  -S, --shred     - Overwrites temporary file with random data

-aen create        Creates a new note with an editor - by default the command calls 'codium -w' ** -d, --db        - Path to DB *
+aen edit          Edits a note given by slug or id
+                  By default the command calls 'codium -w' ** -d, --db        - Path to DB *
+  -k, --key       - Path to age keyfile *
+  -s, --slug      - Slug of note to get
+  -i, --id        - ID of note to get
+  -S, --shred     - Overwrites temporary file with random data

 aen write         Writes a new note
   -d, --db        - Path to DB *